-- There are more varied “official” power-cards in this game than in Crazy Eights, particularly the Jacks.
-The Black Jack in Switch is a very powerful card that can be a serious setback to a Player that is close to winning.
+- There are more varied “official” power cards in this game than in Crazy Eights, particularly the Jacks.
+The Black Jack in Switch is a very powerful card that can be a serious setback to a Player who is close to winning.

 - The Red Jack’s only purpose is to block a Black Jack.
 This means it is very unlikely for a Player to waste their Red Jack, unless they are about to win the game.
 There is a higher chance of another Player on the table having a Red Jack to counter your Black Jack.
 If you see a Red Jack being played against another Player’s Black Jack though, immediately play your Black Jack when available.
 With one Red Jack gone, it is much less likely the Player next to you can counter it.

 How many cards do you need to play Switch?

 The Switch card game is played with the standard, Anglo-American 52-card deck.
 When playing with 2-4 Players, a single deck will suffice.
 Another deck should be added for every 4 Players in a game.
 5 Players for example would play using a deck made of two 52-card decks, or 104 cards.

 How many cards does each Player start with?

-Although this can be variable, depending on the number of Players that are in the game, 7-9 cards is considered the best for this particular game.
+Although this can be variable, depending on the number of Players that are in the game, 7-9 cards are considered the best for this particular game.

 If there are 5 or 6 Players, however, consider raising this number even higher to avoid leaving a large number of leftover cards in the deck.